 A wise ruler!
 Such a phenomenon attracts the notice of the whole world.
-And the most famous admirer of Solomon’s wisdom was the Queen of Sheba.
+And his most famous admirer was the Queen of Sheba:

-Have you ever had someone answer your questions – really answer them.
-Not just brush them under the carpet or bedazzle you with jargon or side-track you with answers to every question you didn’t ask.
+Have you ever had your questions properly answered?
+Not just brushed under the carpet or drowned in jargon or side-tracked with answers to every question you didn’t ask?
 Have you ever had your inquisitive itches truly and satisfyingly scratched?

 But you and I can experience it on a cosmic scale.
 There is a peace, a prosperity, a happiness and a wisdom to the rule of King Jesus that will take our breath away.